Cottage-Style Homes: Everything You Need To Know

 Wood, brick and stone elements are crucial to giving a home a cozy cottage design.
 These textures combine to make a real historical feeling.
 A great way to add characteristic elements to a home is by adding DIY wooden beams on the ceiling.
 This can really make a larger room feel smaller and more cottage-like.
 Incorporate natural stones into bathrooms, backsplashes and fireplaces for another layer of coziness.

 Pros And Cons Of Cottage Style Homes

 There are definitely benefits and drawbacks of living in a cottage-style home.
-You’ll have to balance each of them to determine if this is the right home style for you and your family.
+You’ll have to balance them to determine if this is the right home style for you and your family.

 Where To Find Cottage Homes

 Cottage-style homes are most traditionally found in the countryside of England.
 However, there are pockets of cottages in the United States, as well.
-These cottage-style homes are most often found in older sections of New England, but cottages are one of the most popular styles of homes across the entire northeastern United States.
-This makes sense as these areas of the country were historically more populated, and therefore only had room for smaller, cottage style homes.
+These cottage-style homes are most often found in older sections of New England, but cottages are one of the most popular styles of homes across the northeastern United States.
+This makes sense, as these areas of the country were historically more populated and therefore only had room for smaller, cottage-style homes.

-Modern cottage-style houses can be found outside of the traditional rural cottage settings.
-These homes are more like cottage-reproductions, but can still evoke the same style and feelings as their more traditional counterparts.
-Contact a Rocket HomesSM Real Estate Agent for assistance in finding the perfect cottage-style home.
+Modern cottage-style houses can be found outside of the traditional rural settings.
+These homes are more like cottage reproductions but can still evoke the same style and feelings as their more authentic counterparts.

 The Bottom Line

-A bungalow is a type of single family home that has an open floor plan and offers one floor living in many styles.
-Find out if a bungalow is right for you.
+A bungalow is a single-story type of home that has an open floor plan and comes in many styles.
+Learn more about bungalows and if one is right for you.